-In addition to conducting auctions, our team of experts offers a wide range of services, including private and estate sales, appraisals, and collection management.
-One such private sale was of a 1936 Bugatti Type 57SC Atlantic, which realized more than $31 million, a record at the time.
-“The owners entrusted us to sell it, and we worked carefully to offer it to the people who would be interested,” says David Gooding, the company’s founder and president.
+One of the company’s most significant private sales ever was of a 1936 Bugatti Type 57SC Atlantic, which realized more than $31 million, a record at the time.
+“The owners entrusted us to sell it, and we worked carefully to offer it to the people who would be interested,” says David Gooding.
 “It’s not just the price that made us happy, but the fact that we found a new home for this car, and buyers and sellers were happy.
 Now the car is on display at the Petersen Museum in Los Angeles, where people have the chance to appreciate that it’s just a magnificent piece of art.”

 Gooding & Company enjoys building relationships with customers, and our car specialists maintain a carefully cultivated network of contacts.
 Our Marketing Department delivers original content and promotion of the cars through a variety of online, digital and print platforms.
-Our high-quality catalogue production, advertising campaigns, and social media presence attracts a global audience of passionate buyers.
+Our high-quality catalogue production, advertising campaigns and social media presence attracts a global audience of passionate buyers.

 David Gooding says that when he started the business he wanted to present cars “carefully, authentically and with distinction,” and the results are shown not only in record prices but in a level of trust and respect unmatched in the industry.
 Gooding & Company has been selected to present cars from prestigious collections, including those of Otis Chandler, the Drendel Family, Greg Garrison, the Phil Hill Family, Tony Shooshani, Richard Solove, and Dr. Peter and Susan Williamson.